Comprehension Connection Header Image-literacy resources and tips for classroom teachers

 Explain the Five Author’s Purposes

-The second step of your lesson should be to explain each purpose and how they differ with the others.
+The second step of your author’s purpose lesson should be to explain each purpose and how they differ with the others.
 Kids need to be able to recognize the language used not only for reading, but also for writing.
 As writers, they organize their writing based on the purpose and use specific words for that purpose too.
 You can use the the first part of my paper bag book for reference as you teach them, and your students can refer to these notes later too.

 1 Unforgettable Author’s Purpose Lesson That Will Spark Student Excitement